bombchus/z64-music-wiki/docs/advanced/formmask.md

     | `SpikeRolling` | The assigned channel will be enabled while Goron Link is rolling with spikes |

 ## Testing a Formmask Sequence
-To test Formmask when testing a song, it must be played on the file select screen of the game with a randomized ROM created by the randomizer.
+To test Formmask when testing a song, it must be playing on the file select screen of the game with a randomized ROM created by the randomizer.
 To cycle through non-cumulative states, use D-Pad Up and D-Pad Down, and to cycle through cumulative states use D-Pad Left and D-Pad Right.

 !!! info "Info <small>needs confirmation</small>"
     For non-cumulative forms and states, the cycle is: Human, then Goron, then Zora, then Deku, then Swim, then Combat, then Epona, then SpikeRolling.